-At the University of Notre Dame departments were not formed until 1920.
+At the University of Notre Dame, departments were not formed until 1920.
 The Department of Mathematics’ first chairman was Edward Maurus.
 He served from 1920-1937.
 Karl Menger then served from 1938-1946.
 Our third chairman was Arnold Ross, 1946-1963.

-View a History of Past Faculty
+For more information, see the History of Past Faculty